learningequality/kolibri-docs/docs/install/tutorials/rpi.rst

 General system configuration
 ----------------------------

-Run ``sudo raspi-config`` for the general setup options such as keyboard layout, timezone etc.
+Run ``sudo raspi-config`` for the general setup options such as password change, keyboard layout, timezone etc.

 .. warning:: Always change your password after setting up device.
 The default password for the user ``pi`` is ``raspberry``.